 After the incident, I basically got scared and leery.
 I needed comfort and assurance.
-I decided to stay close to the hotel and only do activities they recommended.
+I decided to stay close to the hotel and only do the activities they recommended.
 The above gave me that confidence I needed.

-So, allow me talk about my private tour which is one of the reasons to travel and visit Casablanca.
+So, allow me to talk about my private tour which is one of the reasons to travel and visit Casablanca.

 I had an exceptional tour guide who took me around the city.
 We visited the Mosque, the “new city”, the Malls, the boardwalk and the market.
 He allowed me to explore on my own with the assurance that I had someone close by changing a frightening situation and unpleasant first impression of their city into a beautiful experience.

 Below are pictures of my journey back to independence as well as some history.